 What Is Reciprocity for State Income Tax?

-Reciprocity means that two states have agreed to exempt from taxation the earned incomes of workers who live in the other state.
-These reciprocal agreements make it possible for residents of one state to work across state lines and pay income taxes only to their states of residence.
+"Reciprocity" means that states have agreed to exempt from taxation the earned incomes of workers who live in another state.
+These agreements make it possible for residents of one state to work across state lines and pay income taxes only to their states of residence.
 The agreements are most common between neighboring states.

-If you live in Virginia and work in D.C., you can file an exemption certificate with your employer in D.C. to avoid paying income tax there.
-D.C. taxes will not be withheld from your paycheck, but this doesn't mean you don't have to pay state income tax.
-Your employer will withhold Virginia taxes instead.
 You would file then a Virginia income tax return at the end of the year.
-You would not have to file two separate tax returns, one with each state, as you would have to do if the two jurisdictions did not have a reciprocal agreement.
+You would not have to file two separate tax returns, one with each state, as you would if the two jurisdictions did not have a reciprocal agreement.

-Other states may require that you make estimated tax payments to your home state on your own.
-Your employer will not withhold any states taxes, but you're still responsible for making sure your home state gets paid.
+Some states might require that you make estimated tax payments to your home state on your own—your employer won't withhold any states taxes and forward them to that state, but you're still responsible for making sure your home state gets paid.

 Which States Have Reciprocity?